paul-buerkner/thurstonianIRT/README.md

 Thurstonian IRT model originally proposed by (Brown & Maydeu-Olivares, 2011).
-The key characteristic of forced-choice questionnaires is that participants cannot endorse all items at the same time and instead have to make a comparative judgement between two or more items.
+The key characteristic of forced-choice questionnaires is that participants cannot endorse all items at the same time and instead have to make a comparative judgment between two or more items.
 Such a format comes with the hope of providing more valid inference in situation where participants have motivation to not answer honestly (e.g., in personnel selection), but instead respond in a way that appears favorable in the